SindreSvendby/auth0-braintree-payment/README.md

 When you click this button a login modal from auth0 is shown.
 When you login, it automatically creates a user in braintree, and redirects you to `/user`.

 `/user` - is only accessible for logged in user.
-Here you get a dropin form from
+Here you get a dropin form from braintree.
+The token passed from the server is "registered" to the user, so you can see which user payed in the